rm-rf-etc/code-challenge-react1/README.md

 a strange way, the level of effort for implementing this is higher than anticipated.
 - Navigation is sometimes buggy.
 Some reddit API requests come back denied (I see this with /mademesmile at times) which can cause unexpected behavior.
+- In hindsight, pagination should have been implemented as part of the routing.

 ## Modules I Installed After `create-react-app`: